DRAFT DEVELOPMENT FLOW WIP

 Shaping

 Shaping is primarily design work.
 The shaped concept is an interaction design viewed from the user’s perspective.
 It defines what the feature does, how it works, where it fits into existing flows, and what can be done during the sprint.
-The shaping layer should be done before the sprint start.
+The shaping phase should be completed before the sprint starts.

 - Product Brief: